cjug/cjug-meeting-intro/sections/cjug.md

 * Talk about problems/shop/tech
 * Janine &amp; Todd (Mentors)
 * Next meeting is May 16 at Spantree

+Note:
+Need help with a project?
+Need a second pair of eyes to dig into that tricky issue you've been facing?
+Or just hang out with your laptop and some people after work?

+Coffee and code

 --section--
 ## Other Events